-When it opened in 2008, The Club held a license from the North Carolina Department of Health and Human Services, Division of Facility Services, for thirty-six (36) skilled nursing beds and four (4) adult care home beds.
-In the fall of 2020, The Cypress of Raleigh completed an expansion of the Health Center, which included adding twenty-one (21) additional skilled nursing beds, as well as additional common area and dining spaces.
+The Club holds a license from the North Carolina Department of Health and Human Services, Division of Facility Services, for fifty-seven (57) skilled nursing beds and four (4) adult care home beds.
+On May 14, 2025, The Club received a Certificate of Need to add up to four (4) additional skilled nursing beds and four (4) additional adult care home beds.